 Pool covers stretch over the surface of your swimming pool to cover and protect it.
 They are essential for maintaining and extending the life of your pool and pool equipment.
 Pool covers can come in various builds, and it can be overwhelming to decide what cover is the best fit for your needs and budget.

-In this article, I will review the different types of pool covers, their pros, cons, and prices.
+In this article, I will review the different types of pool covers and their pros, cons, and prices, then help you decide which is best for your swimming pool.
+Let’s get started.

 - Types of pool covers include the standard tarp, mesh, solid vinyl, automatic, and solar covers.